mohsenbeygi/map-project/README.md

-This project is a routing project based on tehran (including traffic), at the moment it's under development
+This project, is a routing project based on tehran, at the moment it's under development.